amitsaha/echorand.me/content/posts/go-http-client-middleware.md

 ![http.Client by default uses http.DefaultTransport](/img/go_http_client_transport_1.png "http.DefaultTransport is the default RoundTripper implementation")

-`DefaultTransport`'s job is to send a HTTP request from your computer to the network server, over the network, over TCP.
+The job of `DefaultTransport` is to send a HTTP request from your computer to the network server, over the network, over TCP.

 Now, as we can see above, `DefaultTransport` is of type `http.RoundTripper`, which